eaeoz/shortcuts-app/README.md

 ## Support

-For issues and questions, please open an issue on the GitHub repository.
+For issues and questions, please:
+- Open an issue on GitHub
+- Use the contact form in the application
+- Email: sedatergoz@gmail.com

+## Acknowledgments

+- Built with modern React and Node.js
+- UI inspired by modern design principles
+- Icons by Lucide React
+- Charts by Recharts
+- Styling with Tailwind CSS